Männerbund: Modern research

+Criticism and limits

-However, critics such as Stefan Zimmer are skeptical of efforts to reconstruct a unified system from diverse sources spanning different time periods.
-He argues that the sources used to reconstructed the Männerbund appear to describe various distinct institutions, all loosely connected to the general concept of a "war band".
+Critics such as Stefan Zimmer are sceptical of attempts to derive a unified system from sources that span different periods.
+He argues that the evidence used in reconstructions of the Männerbund refers to a range of distinct institutions, all loosely connected to the broader notion of a 'war band'.
 According to Zimmer, such groups "may well have been part of [Proto-Indo-European] social life, and may be postulated with good reason, but this assumption can in no way be considered probable, as the sources simply are insufficient to bear the weight of argument needed".

-According to J. P. Mallory, "on the basis of Celtic-Germanic comparisons, one can posit the specific institution of the war-band in at least the western periphery of the Indo-European world.
+J. P. Mallory also cautions that youthful war-bands cannot be reconstructed as a static, millennia-old institution, an issue reflected in the wide variation of the comparative evidence, and notes the lack of archaeological data for dog-identified warriors, a gap that recent research has sought to address.
+Mallory writes that "on the basis of Celtic-Germanic comparisons, one can posit the specific institution of the war-band in at least the western periphery of the Indo-European world.
 To what extent it may be ascribed to a broader region or an earlier antiquity in Indo-European depends on what further evidence can be adduced.
 The existence of cognate terms in Baltic, Greek and Iranian would at least indicate that the [word] *korios itself is of Proto-Indo-European antiquity".

+According to Mikkel Nørtoft, it is possible that the link between young male warrior institutions and dogs attributed by some scholars to the Proto-Indo-European period (4500–2500 BCE) may have emerged only after the Corded Ware period, spreading with chariotry and horseback riding from around 2000 BCE in connection with the Sintashta, Andronovo, and Srubnaya cultures.
+In this model, the historical and mythological accounts of dog-warrior groups may represent later cultural diffusion across the Indo-European-speaking world through expanding long-distance trade and marriage networks among elites.

 Cultural reconstruction

+Scholars have proposed that a reconstructed Indo-European warrior institution, commonly referred to as a Männerbund or *koryos, is reflected in early Indo-European myths and poetry that articulate a 'warrior ideology' linking dogs and wolves with death, warfare, and youthful war-bands.

+These formations are described as landless brotherhoods, made up of unmarried adolescent males organised under a senior leader.
+Positioned on the margins of society, they adopted 'wolf-like' predatory behaviour and survived by raiding until reintegration into the community through cleansing rites of passage upon reaching adulthood.
+In this model, young male boys are initiated into a wolf- or dog-warrior sodality and live a savage life raiding their surroundings until they reach adulthood, shed their wolf/dog skin in a sacrificial rite, and re-enter society.
+Such highly mobile groups are interpreted as capable of undertaking high-risk migrations to acquire livestock, goods, territory, wives, and personal prestige, and this behaviour has been proposed as a contributing factor to the Indo-European migrations.